 In 2014, we expanded into Asia Pacific with the acquisition of KVH.
 We also passed the global threshold of 20 billion voice minutes served, and connected to 416 third party data centres.

-In 2015, we became fully owned by Fidelity International, solidifying us as one of the most financially stable businesses in our industry.
+In 2015, we became fully owned by Fidelity Investments and Eight Roads, solidifying us as one of the most financially stable businesses in our industry.

 This also helped us reach 49 metropolitan area networks across 28 countries and over 24,000 on-net buildings.